saucelabs/sauce-docs/docs/visual-testing/integrations/csharp.md

 Sauce Visual plugin provides a library exposing a `VisualClient` class that provides actions:

 - `VisualCheck`: Takes a screenshot and sends it to Sauce Visual for comparison.
-- `visualClient.VisualResults()`: Waits for all diff calculations to complete and returns a summary of results.
+- `VisualResults`: Waits for all diff calculations to complete and returns a summary of results.
   See [Test results summary](#test-results-summary) for more details about summary format and sample usage.

 ## Quickstart